 Who will give me my Flu Vaccination?

-Your Flu Vaccination will be given by one of our trained Pharmacists, Clair, Chris or Elein.
+Your Flu Vaccination will be given by one of our trained pharmacists or a Nurse.
 There is no need to see a doctor to get a script first, the vaccine will be administered in-store in a safe and professional environment.

 Who can be vaccinated at Blue Cross Pharmacy?

-Blue Cross Pharmacy flu vaccination service is for adults over 16 years.
+The Flu vaccination service is for individuals 5 years of age and older.
 The Pharmacist will assess you on the day to make sure the Flu Vaccination is suitable.